pchchv/zerv/README.md

 # Handler
 When a non-void Handler is used, the value given to `Server(H).init` is passed to every action.
 This is how application-specific data can be passed into your actions.

-For example, using [pg.zig](https://github.com/pchchv/pg.zig), we can make a database connection pool available to each action:

 ```zig
 const pg = @import("pg");
 const std = @import("std");